robertorcosta/azure-docs.pt-br/includes/log-analytics-troubleshoot-azure-diagnostics.md

 `Set-AzDiagnosticSetting : A parameter cannot be found that matches parameter name 'WorkspaceId'.`

-Atualize sua versão do Azure PowerShell, siga as instruções no artigo [instalar Azure PowerShell](/powershell/azure/install-az-ps) .
+Atualize a versão do Azure PowerShell e siga as instruções no artigo [Instalar o Azure PowerShell](/powershell/azure/install-az-ps).